panaresium/ResourceBookingSystem/README.md

 These filters can be combined.
 Only resources with `status='published'` are returned.

+## Bulk User Management

+Admins can manage many users at once from the Users page.

+- **Export Users** – Download a JSON file describing all users and their roles.
+- **Import Users** – Upload a JSON file (same structure as the export) to create new users or update existing ones.
+Missing required fields for new users are reported and existing usernames/emails are validated.
+- **Delete Selected** – Select multiple users in the table and remove them in one request.

+Corresponding API endpoints:

+- `GET /api/admin/users/export`
+- `POST /api/admin/users/import`
+- `DELETE /api/admin/users/bulk` with body `{ "ids": [1,2,3] }`

 ## Deploying to Azure Web App

 This project includes a GitHub Actions workflow that can publish the application to Azure Web App.
 Configure these secrets in your repository settings: